hyperledger/fabric/docs/source/CONTRIBUTING.rst

    bunch of generated code (protobufs, etc.).
 Again, there can be exceptions.

-.. note:: Large change requests, e.g. those with more than 300 LOC are more likely
+.. note:: Large pull requests, e.g. those with more than 300 LOC are more than likely
-          than not going to receive a -2, and you'll be asked to refactor the change to conform with this guidance.
+          not going to receive an approval, and you'll be asked to refactor the change to conform with this guidance.

--  Do not stack change requests (e.g. submit a CR from the same local branch as your previous CR) unless they are related.
-This will minimize merge conflicts and allow changes to be merged more quickly.
-If you stack requests your subsequent requests may be held up because of review comments in the preceding requests.

 -  Write a meaningful commit message.
 Include a meaningful 55 (or less) character title, followed by a blank line, followed by a more comprehensive description of the change.
 Each change MUST include the JIRA identifier corresponding to the change (e.g. [FAB-1234]).
 This can be in the title but should also be in the body of the commit message.
-See the :doc:`complete requirements <Gerrit/changes>` for an acceptable change request.

-.. note:: That Gerrit will automatically create a hyperlink to the JIRA item.
-          e.g.
+.. note:: Example commit message:

           ::